Login

 Methods

-A total of 121 adults with alcohol use disorders and co-occurring psychiatric disorders taking part in an alcohol treatment study.
-Participants provided self-reported drinking data and urine samples three time per week for 16-weeks (total samples = 2761).
-Agreement between low (100 ng/mL, 200 ng/mL), and moderate (500 ng/mL) EtG-I cutoffs and light (women ≤3 standard drinks, men ≤ 4 standard drinks) and heavy drinking (women >3, men >4 standard drinks) were calculated over one to five days.
+A total of 121 adults with alcohol use disorders and co-occurring psychiatric disorders participated in an alcohol treatment study.
+They provided self-reported drinking data and urine samples three times a week for 16 weeks (total samples = 2761).
+Agreement between low (100 ng/mL, 200 ng/mL) and moderate (500 ng/mL) EtG-I cutoffs and light (women ≤3 standard drinks, men ≤4 standard drinks) and heavy drinking (women >3, men >4 standard drinks) were calculated from one to five days.

 Results